 Seniors Using Cannabis

-It’s become evident that as we grow older, more and more ailments tend to pop up in our lives, they often see to add up.
+As we grow older, more and more ailments seem to pop into our lives, adding up over time.

-It’s become evident that as we grow older, more and more ailments tend to pop up in our lives, they often see to add up.
+As we grow older, more and more ailments seem to pop into our lives, adding up over time.
 Many senior citizens have become dependent on prescription medications prescribed by doctors to treat such ailments, yet continue to suffer in some way that negatively impacts their life from day to day.

 Cannabis has been found to offer a few solutions to senior citizens regarding their ease of life, both for those who are and are not currently using prescription drugs.
 A study just a few years ago found that there was a 250% increase in cannabis consumption among seniors spanning from 2006 through 2013, and that number has continued to grow.